Low-Overhead CSI Prediction via Gaussian Process Regression: System Model

-To reduce the pilot length from $T \ge N_{\textrm{t}}$ to $T \ge n_{\textrm{t}}$ within a coherence block, we propose three novel reduced-pilot channel probing schemes that activate $n_{\textrm{t}}=\lvert\mathcal{A}\rvert$ transmit antennas, where $\mathcal{A}\subseteq\{1,\ldots,N_{\textrm{t}}\}$ denotes the active-antenna set.
-Consequently, the channel entries corresponding to those $n_{\textrm{t}}$ active antennas are observed, while the unobserved entries are inferred using GPR, as described in Section~\ref{sec:GPR}. \begin{itemize} \item \emph{Case~I:} only the first transmit antenna is active, so we observe the first channel column $\mathbf{H}(:,1)$ using all receive antennas (see Fig.~\ref{fig:System_Model}(a)).
+To relax the constraint on the pilot length from $T \ge N_{\textrm{t}}$ to $T \ge n_{\textrm{t}}$ within a coherence block, we introduce an antenna-probing design in which the transmitter activates the antennas in the set $\mathcal A\subseteq\{1,\ldots,N_{\textrm t}\}$, with $n_{\textrm t}=|\mathcal A|$, while all the $N_{\textrm r}$ receive antennas listen.
+The corresponding columns of $\mathbf{H}$ are observed and serve as training data for GPR, which infers the remaining entries of $\mathbf{H}$ as described next in Section~\ref{sec:GPR}.
+The proposed GPR-based predictor applies to any probing scheme; here we evaluate it under three illustrative geometries: \begin{itemize}

+\item {\emph{Case~I:} only the first transmit antenna is active, i.e., $n_{\textrm{t}} =1$, so we observe the first channel column $\mathbf{H}(:,1)$ using all the receive antennas (see Fig.~\ref{fig:System_Model}(a)).
+This serves as a stress test (failure mode).}